vermacodes/one-click-aks/README.md

 I initially planned to write all TF code in this repo, but quickly realized thats not easy and who doesn't like easy!
 Thus now using Azure-Terraform modules to create resources.

 All contributions are welcome.
 You know the drill!

+## Private AKS with Strandard LB as Egress